Modelling Interactions in High-dimensional Data with Backtracking: Numerical Results

 \subsection{Simulations}

-In this section, we report the results of five numerical studies designed to demonstrate the effectiveness of Backtracking with the Lasso and also highlight some of the drawbacks of using the Lasso with main effects only, when interactions are present.
+Here we consider five numerical studies designed to demonstrate the effectiveness of Backtracking with the Lasso and also highlight some of the drawbacks of using the Lasso with main effects only, when interactions are present.
 In each of the five scenarios, we generated 200 design matrices with $n=250$ observations and $p=1000$ covariates.
-The rows of the design matrices were sampled independently from $N_p (0, \Sigma)$ distributions.
-The covariance matrix $\Sigma$ was chosen to be the identity in all scenarios except scenario 2, where
+The rows of the design matrices were sampled independently from $N_p (\mb 0, \mbb\Sigma)$ distributions.
+The covariance matrix $\mbb\Sigma$ was chosen to be the identity in all scenarios except scenario 2, where

 Thus in this case, the correlation between the components decays exponentially with the distance between them in $\mathbb{Z} / p \mathbb{Z}$.

 We created the responses according to the linear model with interactions and set the intercept to 0: